ktxby Kaelio

 Building schema context for warehouse

-Running fast database ingest
+Running database scan

 If setup exits early, rerun ktx setup in the same directory. ktx keeps progress under .ktx/setup/ and resumes from the remaining work.